puiying/pegasos-algorithm/README.md

-# pegasos-algorithm
+# stochastic-gradient-descent
-Implement Pegasos algorithm and evaluate its performance on MNIST-13 dataset
+Implement stochastic gradient descent with Pegasos algorithm and softplus function.
+Then, evaluate its performance on MNIST-13 dataset

 ## Code Overview
+### sgd.py
+### SoftPlus.ipynb
+### Pegasos.ipynb

+## Pegasos Algorithm Overview
 The Pegasos algorithm is implemented in the following process:
 1. Extract feature X and label y from data file.
 2. Standardized feature X and augment feature X by 1 to account for the bias term.